AggelikiChal/AggelikiChal.github.io/_pages/teaching.md

 > <A href="http://users.uop.gr/~ckoutras/Mathematical-Logic-mpla-2016.html">Mathematical Logic</A> (spring semester of 2016)
 > Teaching assistant (graduate level)
-> <A href="http://mpla.math.uoa.gr/en/">Graduate program in Logic, Algorithms, and Computation</A>, NKUA
+> <A href="http://mpla.math.uoa.gr/en/">Graduate program in Logic, Algorithms, and Computation</A>, National and Kapodistrian University of Athens

+## Course on Introduction to Programming

+> <A href="https://courses.softlab.ntua.gr/progintro/2014b/">Introduction to Programming </A> (fall semesters of 2014, 2015, and 2016)
+> Teaching assistant (undergraduate level)
+> <A href="http://www.softlab.ntua.gr/">Software Engineering Laboratory</A>, NTUA
+> Assisting students during lab sessions